The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 AgroalDataSource defaultDataSource;

-In the above example, the type is AgroalDataSource which is a subtype of javax.sql.DataSource.
+In the above example, the type is AgroalDataSource, a javax.sql.DataSource subtype.
 Because of this, you can also use javax.sql.DataSource as the injected type.

 Reactive datasource